-Regular equity and diversity training has given us the opportunity to see our social privilege and deepen our awareness, and has allowed us to confront our hegemonic ways of understanding the world and our places in it.
+At the same time, we have committed to regular equity and interdependence learning opportunities that have provided members of our community with opportunities to see and deepen our awareness of our individual and organizational social privilege.
+This has allowed us to confront our hegemonic ways of understanding the world and our place in it.

-Addressing diversity, inclusion, and equity internally has been a primary focus for iBme.
-Since 2017, with the support of BayNVC and Miki Kashtan, iBme has been engaged in shifting our organizational structure away from a typical hierarchical, top-down power structure and towards a collaborative leadership model with shared decision-making.
+Addressing diversity, inclusion, and equity internally has been a primary focus for Inward Bound.
+Since 2017, with the support of BayNVC and Miki Kashtan, Inward Bound has been engaged in shifting our organizational structure away from a typical hierarchical, top-down power structure and towards a collaborative leadership model with shared decision-making.

 As we continue to identify and divest from dominant systems of unequal power within our organizational structure, and reflect on how these systems impact the ways we show up day to day, we expect to be able to welcome, retain, and collaborate with a greater number of participants and staff from historically marginalized communities.

-Accessibility is fundamental to our mission.
-We want to ensure that there are no teens barred from the opportunity to attend retreat due to the systemic injustices that have left many groups economically vulnerable.
+Equitable access is fundamental to our mission.
+We want to ensure that there are no teens barred from the opportunity to attend our programs due to the systemic injustices that have left many groups economically vulnerable.

 – Valerie Striar, All Ages Online Retreat Participant